-No person may use a motor vehicle on SD School and Public Lands for the purpose of hunting, fishing, or trapping.
-The restriction does not apply to roads, trails or parking areas designated and signed by GFP.
+No person may use a motor vehicle on SD School and Public Lands (SPL) for the purpose of hunting, fishing, or trapping.
+This restriction does not apply to roads, trails, or parking areas designated and signed by GFP.
+However, a person who holds a valid Disabled Hunter permit from GFP and who uses a device for mobility may lawfully access SPL property by means of a Power Mobility Device for the purpose of hunting, fishing, or trapping.